Physician Burnout Solutions:

 Measures a broad range of leadership styles, including transformational leadership.
 The MLQ helps individuals assess their own leadership style and discover how they are perceived by their colleagues.

-The MLQ is published by Mind Garden and available for purchase.
+The MLQ is published by Mind Garden.

 Psychological Capital